Los Angeles Drug Crimes Attorney

 After the preliminary hearing, but before a case proceeds to trial, your criminal defense lawyer and prosecutor will appear in front of the judge and make their pre-trial motions.

 When guilt is not in doubt for a drug offender, we are skilled at pursuing alternative sentencing for our clients.
 This program is an alternative to county jail or prison time that includes drug rehabilitation and treatment programs.
+Further, you may be eligible for a drug court.

 In Los Angeles courts, you may be eligible for Proposition 36, Deferred Entry of Judgment (DEJ), or drug treatment program under California Penal Code 1000 PC.